 - Los Angeles Justice Fund: It is a public-private partnership created to assist people who are facing deportation and cannot afford legal assistance.

-- Promoting Unity Safety and Health in Los Angeles (PUSH LA): In 2019 data revealed that the LAPD Metro Division officers stop and arrest Black people at a rate more than five times their share of the city’s population.
-As a response PUSH LA was created to ensure that those who chose to protect and serve our community do so.
+- Promoting Unity Safety and Health in Los Angeles (PUSH LA): PUSH LA was formed in response to decades of racist policing that has plagued Black and Brown communities in Los Angeles.
+This inclusive cross-sector coalition of base building, advocacy and religious/interfaith organizations launched after data analyses in 2019 revealed that the LAPD Metro Division officers stop and arrest Black people at a rate more than five times their share of the city’s population.

 CHIRLA helped found these organizations